vandalt/ephemere/README.md

-# exolib
+# knowrbit

-Get exoplanet orbit from the NASA exoplanet Archive
+Get exoplanet orbit from the NASA exoplanet Archive.